Code Reference

 -

-–Get the root directory based on the configuration parameters.
+get_root_dir–Get the root directory based on the configuration parameters.

 -

-–Load configuration parameters from a specified path or file.
+load_config–Load configuration parameters from a specified path or file.

 -

-–Modify a specific configuration parameter in the given configuration file.
+modify_param_config–Modify a specific configuration parameter in the given configuration file.

 get_root_dir